russellromney/brain-plasma/README.md

 `Brain.knowledge()`

-Get a list of all the "brain object" index objects used as a reference: name (variable name), name_id (bytes of the ObjectID for the index object) d(bytes of ObjectID for the value), description (False if not assigned)
+Get a list of all the "brain object" index objects used as a reference: name (variable name), name_id (bytes of the ObjectID for the index object) d(bytes of ObjectID for the value), description (False if not assigned).
+Basically calls `brain.info()` for each known name (through helper function `brain_names_objects`)

 `Brain.sleep()`